Skip to content

 Understanding the life cycle of each butterfly is the first step to learning how to care for them.
 There are four stages in the life cycle of a butterfly: egg, caterpillar (larvae), chrysalis (pupa) and butterfly.

 1. First, a female butterfly lays an egg on the host plant for that specific species.
-For the spicebush swallowtail, they are most commonly found on spicebush plants.
+The spicebush swallowtail is most commonly found in spicebush plants.
 (We’ll cover their other host plants later in this post.)

-2. Within 4 to 10 days after being laid, the caterpillar will hatch from the egg, will typically eat the shell of its egg and then begin eating its host plant.
+2. Within 4 to 10 days of being laid, the caterpillar will hatch from the egg, typically eat the shell of its egg, and then begin eating its host plant.

 Freshly eclosed spicebush swallowtail butterfly resting on a hand.